Mona-Klj/Movies-Correlation-Project/README.md

 9- Reordered columns and sorted by gross values

-The question was "what is most correlated to gross"
+## The question was "what is most correlated to gross"
+My guess:
+* Frist Thought: Budget high correlation
+* Company high correlation

 # Data Visualization: